Can I Adopt My Grandchild?

 Above all else, think about your grandkids and what is in their best interests.
 Put aside feelings of anger and hurt to be sure that the children are safe, cared for and that they will be provided with the best future possible.

-We at Weinberger Divorce and Family Law Group understand your strong bond with your grandchildren and are able to sit down with you and come up with a plan that keeps their best interests at heart.
-When you’re ready, schedule a free consultation by calling us at 888-888-0919 or click the button below.
+We at Weinberger Divorce and Family Law Group, LLC understand your strong bond with your grandchildren and are able to sit down with you and come up with a plan that keeps their best interests at heart.
+When you’re ready, schedule an initial consultation by calling us at 888-888-0919 or click the button below.